postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/syncing-cookies.md

 Once configured, Postman continuously captures cookies from the browser or client applications.
 For the domains you specify, captured cookies are automatically synced to your Postman cookie jar.
 You can then [use the cookies](/docs/sending-requests/cookies/) when sending requests from Postman.

-> Syncing cookies isn't available when using [Postman for web](/docs/getting-started/installation-and-updates/#web-limitations).
+> You can't sync cookies with [Postman for web](/docs/getting-started/installation-and-updates/#web-limitations).
+Make sure you've installed the [Postman desktop app](/docs/getting-started/installation-and-updates/).

 <!-- -->